Bastien2203/axolotl-reader/README.md

 ### Backend
 - [ ] Remove facets route when frontend finished removing the usage
 - [ ] Add reading progress in the API (should be also available offline in the app)
-- [ ] Actually series cover is the first book cover, we should add a dedicated field for it
+- [ ] Currently series cover is the first book cover, we should add a dedicated field for it
 - [ ] Add Bulk import for series
-- [ ] Actually its possible to add a book that is not part of a series, does we want to keep this ? (it needs to be fixed in the frontend too)
+- [ ] Currently its possible to add a book that is not part of a series, do we want to keep this ? (it needs to be fixed in the frontend too)

 ### Frontend
 - [ ] Add delete modal for series
 - [ ] In ImportBook instead of using facets routes, get all tags/seriesNames/authors from the REST Api routes
 - [ ] Add downloads possibility
-- [ ] Fix the PWA (dont works offline for now)
+- [ ] Fix the PWA (doesnt work offline for now)

 ### Ops